 ii.
 Increasing average order value

-For example, if your deal is “Buy two, get one free” on a product like shampoo, customers are more likely to add an extra bottle to their cart to take advantage of the promotion.
+For example, if your deal is “Buy two, get one free” on shampoo, customers are more likely to add that extra bottle just to get the free one.

 iii.
 Clearing out old inventory